-He shall also submit documentary evidence that such permits/approvals have been applied for at the time of his initial drawing submission to the City.
+The Developer shall also submit documentary evidence that such permits/approvals have been applied for at the time of the initial drawing submission to the City.

 Applications shall be prepared as specified by the various approving agencies.
 The applications shall be accompanied by the following: